 In 2008, his first season at the helm of the Brown and Gold, Marovich’s squad finished 10-6-3 overall while setting a new school record with 10 shutouts on the season.
 His team also set a then-school record for lowest goals against average in a season, 0.71, and posted a 7-2-1 record at home.

-During his stint as a head coach, Marovich has had six players earn All-Horizon League First Team honors, while 11 others have been Second Team All-League picks.
-Marovich also has had 10 Horizon League All-Newcomer Team selections under his guidance.
-His team also has had success in the classroom, as 10 student-athletes have been voted to the Horizon League’s All-Academic Team.
-In addition, Jackie Kondratko earned First Team Academic All-America honors by CoSIDA and ESPN The Magazine in 2009 while a total of six players have earned Academic All-District V accolades, including four First Team selections.
+During his stint as a head coach, Marovich has had nine players earn All-Horizon League First Team honors, while 12 others have been Second Team All-League picks.
+Marovich also has had 13 Horizon League All-Newcomer Team/All-Freshman Team selections under his guidance.
+His team also has had success in the classroom, as 13 student-athletes have been voted to the Horizon League’s All-Academic Team.
+In addition, he has coached a trio of CoSIDA First Team Academic All-Americans (Jackie Kondratko - 2009; Rita Craven and Jenny Fassbinder - 2015), while a total of seven players have earned Academic All-District V accolades, including six First Team selections.
 Kondratko was also named the Horizon League’s Cecil N. Coleman Award winner in 2010, an honor given to the league’s overall top male and female senior student-athlete across all sports.

 Marovich joined the Valparaiso University coaching staff as an assistant coach prior to the 2002 season.
 After serving in this role for the Crusaders for his first three years with the program, he was promoted to associate head coach, where he assumed a full-time role prior to the 2005 season.